nextguys/lively-next-relaunch/explanation/studio.md

 ![](/local_projects/nextguys--lively-next-relaunch/assets/search.png)

 The "System Search" can be opened via the world menu or by pressing ***Ctrl-Shift-F***.
 It is a handy tool to perform a global search inside of the `lively.next` codebase, as well as the currently loaded project.
 A case-sensitive search mode, as well as support for regular expressions can be toggled.
 Found matches for a search can open up a "System Browser" right at the code location by double clicking the result you are interested in.

-## Object Editor

-> ⚠️ **Warning**
->
-> The Object Editor in its current form is going to be deprecated in favor of the new component editor soon.
-The component editor will be basically a superset of the object editor and be able to edit both morphs, components and non visual objects (like in the case of remote server side scripting).

- - Can edit morph classes or view model classes
-   - If both morph class and view model class are available, prompts the user to choose which one to edit
- - Inspect subclass hierarchy on the left hand
- - Continously allows for the evaluation of snippets inside of the editable area where the context is bound to the object editor target
- - Saving changes in the object editor has an immediate effect on the edited class, changes propage among all instances
- - Imports can be managed via a sidebar menu
- - Subclasses can be created as well
-   - The object editor performs the subclassing, module adjustment and reassignment of the class to the current instance automatically in the abckground
-   - The new subclass will be declared and exported from the same module as its superclass, as long as the superclass is not part of the lively.next core.
-     - If we are subclassing a core class, a new module is created solely for the purpose of storing the new subclass

 ## File Browser